darcyg32/RSP-Anki-Flashcards/README.md

 ## Notes
 - The settings for this deck have been left at their default values.
 There may be more effective configurations.
 - The deck is a work in progress, not all topics have been covered yet.
+There are currently 89 cards, covering ADM topics up to chapter 6.5, and a few topics in CTCI.

 ## Happy Learning!